HomeBMW

 Upscale Interior

-Like the rest of the 2 Series, the 2025 M2 has an upscale cabin with quality materials and what we think is a well-considered layout.
+Like the rest of the 2 Series, the 2026 M2 has an upscale cabin with quality materials and what we think is a well-considered layout.
 Space up front is fine.
 The seats are comfortable, bringing plenty of support for the sides and under the thighs.
-The lightweight M Carbon front seats are now available as an individual option as well as part of a Carbon Package.
-The steering wheel gains a flat bottom and offers the option of covering it with Alcantara (simulated suede).
+The lightweight M Carbon front seats are available as an individual option as well as part of a Carbon Package.
+The steering wheel comes with a flat bottom (easier to slide the knees under), and offers the option of Alcantara (simulated suede) covering.

-The M2 has four seats.
-Unsurprisingly, rear legroom of 35 inches is on the tight side for adults of average size and above, while the coupe roof line impacts rear headroom.
-Trunk space of 13.8 cubic feet is decent, about the same as a Toyota Corolla sedan, for instance.
+There are four seats in the M2.
+Unsurprisingly, rear legroom of 35 inches is tight for adults of average size and above, while the coupe roof line has an impact on rear headroom.
+Trunk space of 13.8 cubic feet is decent, a fraction larger than a Toyota Corolla compact sedan’s.

 Special Exterior

-The M2 has its special spin on the classic coupe look (of a relatively long nose and short tail), which we find captivating.
-That squared-off treatment to the grille and front air intakes is like nothing else.
-The M2 is also eligible for a roof made of carbon fiber reinforced plastic, shaving off weight and lowering the car’s center of gravity.
+The M2 has its own special spin on the classic coupe look (of a relatively long nose and short tail), which we find captivating.
+That kind of squared-off treatment to the grille and front air intakes is like nothing else.
+The M2 is also eligible for a roof made of carbon fiber reinforced plastic (CFRP), shaving off weight and lowering the car’s center of gravity.
+We like the standard quad tailpipes finished in black, with the same treatment (plus a silver border) for the M2 badges on the grille and trunk lid.
+This year adds new wheel designs with staggered widths (wider rubber at the back).

 Our Favorite Features and Tech